-Topic Summary Section Reference The loans are undocumented, do not accrue interest and are repayable on re-compliance.
+Торіс Summary Section Reference The loans are undocumented, do not accrue interest and are repayable on re-compliance.
 For further details of the terms of the above related party contracts and other material contracts to which the Company is party to, please refer to Section 14.
 Who will be the substantial holders of the Company?
 Refer to Section 5.8 for details regarding the Shareholders who are expected to hold 5% or more of the total number of Shares on issue at listing (based on information known as the date of this Prospectus).
 Section 5.8 G. Lead Manag er and Other Advisors Who is the Lead Manager to the Share Offer?
 The Lead Manager is CPS Capital Group Pty Ltd (ACN 088 055 636).
 Section 4.8 and 14.6.
 What fees are payable to the Lead Manager?
 The Company has entered into a mandate with CPS Capital Group Pty Ltd (ACN 088 055 636) to provide corporate advisory services and to act as lead manager in respect of the Offers (Lead Manager Mandate).
 CPS Capital will receive the following fees: (a) a management fee of 2%, plus GST, for managing the Placement, the Convertible Note Placement and the Public Offer; (b) a placement fee of 4%, plus GST, for funds raised via the Placement, the Convertible Note Placement and the Public Offer (from the placement fee received by CPS Capital, CPS Capital will pay a fee of 4%, or such lesser amount agreed between parties, for funds introduced to the Placement by other AFSL holders); (c) subject to the Placement, the Convertible Note Placement and the Public Offer being completed in full, the Lead Manager will receive a monthly corporate advisory fee of AUD\$5,000.00 plus GST, per month, where applicable, payable in cash.
-The Lead Manager mandate is for a minimum term of twelve (12) months and the full amount of the twelve (12) month term is due and payable should the mandate be terminated by the Company otherwise than for cause; and (d) CPS Capital and or its nominees, will receive 12,500,000 ordinary fully paid Shares (post Consolidation) with a free attaching Option with an expiry date of three years from listing, with a 50% premium to the recapitalisation raise price, plus any GST where applicable, upon the successful Section 14.6
+The Lead Manager mandate is for a minimum term of twelve (12) months and the full amount of the twelve (12) months and the full amount of the twelve (12) month service and payable should the mandate be terminated by the Company otherwise than for cause; and (d) CPS Capital and or its nominees, will receive a pay otherwise than for cause; and service and service applicable, upon the successful any GST where applicable, upon the successful any GST where applicable, upon the successful and service applicable, upon the successful and service applicable, upon the successful and service applicable, upon the successful any other were applicable, upon the successful any GST where applicable, upon the successful any GST whene applic Section 14.6